-Unlike much later comics, the Fighting American series didn’t feature one book-length story each issue, intead it featured three separate short-stories in each issue.
+Unlike much later comics, the Fighting American series didn’t feature one book-length story each issue, instead it featured three separate short-stories in each issue.
 The first issue began with the 10-page BREAK THE SPY RING.
 This was the introduction and origin of Fighting American.
 We meet Johnny Flagg and his brother Nelson Flagg.
-Johnny Flagg is a handsome and well-built man, although he needs crutches to walk because he was injured while serving during WWII., during which he won several medals.
-And now he hosts a popular TV show on station U.S.A., where she speaks out against communism.
+Johnny Flagg is a handsome and well-built man, although he needs crutches to walk because he was injured while serving during WWII, during which he won several medals.
+And now he hosts a popular TV show on station U.S.A., where he speaks out against communism.
 Nelson is Johnny’s younger and noticeably physically weaker brother.
-Although not handicapped his much skinnier than Johnny, and he wears glasses, unlike Johnny.
+Although not handicappedm he’s much skinnier than Johnny, and he wears glasses.
 Nelson admires his older brother but also feels inferior compared to him, although he’s the main writer for Johnny’s speeches.

 But no, in the comic, the operation is a success, and Nelson, now as Johnny, takes over his brother’s life and resumes taping his TV show.
 And in no other further issues do we ever see him struggling with an identity crisis or second-guessing his decision.
 He’s just Johnny Flagg now.
 And there’s never even any mention about how Nelson’s absence was explained, nobody brings him up again (I guess beside writing Johnny’s speeches Nelson didn’t have much of a life to give up anyway).
 The only mention of anything being different takes place in the second story where someone notices that Johnny doesn’t need crutches anymore.